The Ring of Brodgar

 With a diameter of 103.6m (340ft), the Ring of Brodgar is the larger of the two stone circles in the Heart of Neolithic Orkney World Heritage Site and one of the biggest in the British Isles.

-But, in 2008, geophysical work suggested otherwise.
+But, in 2008, geophysical survey suggested otherwise.

 The tomographic survey focused on the south-eastern half of the ring and located an additional 19 possible socket holes.
 Including the surviving stones and stumps this meant 36 stones once stood in that section.